Last Updated on February 21, 2024 by Rosemary

 What is an E-commerce data-driven strategy?

-By collecting, processing, and analyzing data generated by e-com businesses, it’s possible to predict future trends, adapt to customer expectations, boost online shopping experience, raise conversion, improve sales and marketing performance.
+By collecting, processing, and analyzing data generated by e-commerce businesses, it’s possible to predict future trends, adapt to customer expectations, boost online shopping experience, raise conversion, and improve sales and marketing performance.

 Illustrate market characteristics, demographics and competitors